 After a very successful organ restoration appeal in early 2012, we were able to raise $45,000.
 We are most grateful to the extreme generosity of our donors.
+A measure of its importance to the congregation is that the funds for its restoration were raised within months, in a separate capital campaign immediately after the major church capital campaign.
 We appreciate the support of our community to keep this instrument in full beauty.

 Hans-Ulrich and his assistant Bernd Becker spent five weeks with us in August, and have done marvelous work on our very special instrument.
 They were additionally able to restore the original pitch, raising it from A440, to A442: a virtually imperceptible change that has restored the sound of the organ to Rudolf von Beckerath’s original intention, making the reeds sound less strident and also allowing the pipes to stay in tune better.